smitrani310/Link-Extraction-and-Classification/README.md

     --whisper-model "small" \
     --device "cuda"

-  - my_links.xlsx: your input file.
+  - *my_links.xlsx*: your input file.
-  - link-column: column name in the Excel/CSV that contains the links.
+  - *link-column:* column name in the Excel/CSV that contains the links.
-  - output: name/path of the output Excel file (default is output.xlsx).
+  - *output:* name/path of the output Excel file (default is output.xlsx).
-  - gpt-model: which OpenAI model to use (e.g., gpt-3.5-turbo, gpt-4).
+  - *pt-model:* which OpenAI model to use (e.g., gpt-3.5-turbo, gpt-4).
-  - whisper-model: which Whisper model to use (e.g., base, small, medium, large).
+  - *whisper-model:* which Whisper model to use (e.g., base, small, medium, large).
-  - device: cuda (GPU) or cpu.
+  - *device:* cuda (GPU) or cpu.
 If omitted, the script auto-detects GPU availability.

-Result:
+*Result:*

 An Excel file (e.g. classified_links.xlsx) with added columns like:
- - TAGS: The classification categories or WEBSITE_SUMMARY.
+ - *TAGS:* The classification categories or WEBSITE_SUMMARY.
- - Summary: The summarized text.
+ - *Summary:* The summarized text.
- - Error: Any error messages (e.g., failed downloads, classification issues).
+ - *Error:* Any error messages (e.g., failed downloads, classification issues).
  - Logs printed to console, with a more detailed log file in Logs/<timestamp>.log.

 ---